cypnk/Cabin-Life/README.md

 * Windmill
 A wind harnessing structure for carrying out household tasks and generating electricity (work in progress)
 * [Cabin Area Network](https://github.com/cypnk/Cabin-Life/tree/master/Cabin%20Area%20Network)
-A communications system for handling various housekeeping tasks with devices, using off-the-shelf electronics
+A communications system for handling various housekeeping tasks with devices, using off-the-shelf electronics (work in progress)
 ![port wiring](https://raw.githubusercontent.com/cypnk/Cabin-Life/master/Cabin%20Area%20Network/Common%20Port/portwiringtermination.png)
 * Rocking Chair
 A glider style chair and base platform that can adapt to being upholstered or be left as bare wood (work in progress)